EvoDoesCoding/snake-game/README.md

-## Terminal Snake Game
+# Snake Game

-This repository contains a minimalist implementation of the classic Snake game\
+This repository contains two implementations of the classic Snake game:

+- A feature-rich version for modern web browsers built with HTML, CSS, and JavaScript.
-for the terminal using Python's built-in `curses` module.
+- A minimalist version for the terminal written in Python using the `curses` module.

+## Web Version

+The primary version of the game runs in any modern web browser.
+It features a clean interface, a scoreboard, and controls to start, pause, and retry.

+### How to Play

+1. Open the `index.html` file in your web browser.
+2. Click the **Start** button to begin.
+3. Use the **arrow keys** or **WASD** keys to steer the snake.
+4. Eat the food (`■`) to grow longer and increase your score.
+5. Press the **Pause** button to freeze the game at any time.
+6. Click **Retry** to start a new game after a game over.

+### Files

+- `index.html`: The main HTML file for the game.
+- `styles.css`: The stylesheet for the game's appearance.
+- `snake.js`: The JavaScript file containing the game logic.

+## Terminal Version

+A simple version of Snake that can be played in a terminal window.

 ### Requirements

 - Python 3.8 or newer
-- A terminal that supports curses (macOS, Linux, WSL, etc.)
+- A terminal that supports `curses` (e.g., on macOS, Linux, or WSL).

 ### Running the Game